3B Key transition points in the schooling years

 An independent evaluation was commissioned to measure the success of the pilot and identified improvements in early development across all measured domains for children including:

 - 45% improvement in social/behavioural issues

 - 31% improvement in emotional wellbeing

-- 37% improvement in child safety concerns
+- 37% improvement in child safety concerns.

 At conclusion, 85% of children engaged in the pilot were at an ‘adequate or better’ level in terms of school transition readiness.

 PELD is an integrated, cross-disciplinary and multi-generation service model in which evidence-based early learning and development programs are embedded within existing targeted and intensive family support services.
-This approach focusses on the child, while at the same time addressing broader family needs (e.g. housing, unemployment, domestic and family violence, drug and alcohol dependency and mental health) to better support sustained change.
-PELD focusses on supporting the ready child to transition into education with supportive family making informed and positive choices.
+This approach focuses on the child, while at the same time addressing broader family needs (e.g. housing, unemployment, domestic and family violence, drug and alcohol dependency and mental health) to better support sustained change.
+PELD focuses on supporting the ready child to transition into education with supportive family making informed and positive choices.

 Iona Tait is a Human Services professional who has worked in leadership roles across local and state government as well as the not for profit sector for over fifteen years.
 Iona started her professional career as a youth development officer and holds a Bachelor degree in Social Science in the field of Human Services.
 Iona is a manager in the Early Childhood and Community Engagement division of the Queensland Department of Education, she has previously held leadership roles in the Employment and Indigenous Initiatives division of the Department as well as in community based not for profit organisations.
 Iona is passionate about relationship based and culturally inspired practice, good governance and constituent participation.